irr-github/gurobi-cluster-tests/README.md

 > **License**:
 > - proper options need to be passed in order for the WSL license to be recognised.
 Otherwise you get a site mismatch id
+> *Best solution is to set the GUROBI env parameters, otherwise you may need to explicitly pass the parameters to an env
 > - license checking requires a connection to the internet, which is not available on the compute nodes
 > - number of cores allowed on the license is limited
 > - number of simultaneous gurobi instances is limited